-CONSEQUENCES FOR LOST, STOLEN, OR INTENTIONAL DAMAGE TO AN IPAD
+CONSEQUENCES FOR LOST, STOLEN, OR INTENTIONAL DAMAGETO AN IPAD

-When a student's iPad is lost, stolen, or willfully damaged, the consequences include loss of the privilege to take home an iPad, additional instruction in appropriate iPad use, or other restitution based on the Student Rights and Responsibilities Handbook.
+When a student's iPad is lost, stolen, or willfully damaged, the consequences include loss of the privilege to take home an iPad and additional instruction in appropriate iPad use.
 These consequences will be applied in cases of broken screens caused by intentionally throwing or dropping the device; swinging a bag or backpack with a device inside; stepping on the device; intentionally spilling a liquid on the device; hitting another person or object with the device; damage caused to a device that was not in the district-issued case; tampering with the internal components of the iPad; or making unauthorized modifications to the operating system, known as hacking the device.
 It also includes the loss or damage to the Lightning-to-USB cable, 12W power adapter, and case.